By category:

 Honour, step left and honour, turn single left ¾ and… Loop left shoulder round right-hand same-sex neighbour to middle place: 3, 1, 2 all improper facing partner (3 bars).
 Ones cross left and turn left while the others turn single left ¾ (1 bar). | |

 B1: | (16 bars): All single file anti-clockwise half-way to 2,1 improper, 3.
-Lines of three fall back a double; lead forward. |
+Lines of three fall back three steps; lead forward. |

 Middles (ones) move out to your own right and circle left with this couple, then the ones break with your left hand and draw the line up or down (5 bars).
 All pass through with opposite and stay facing out (2 bars).
 Turn single left ¾ (1 bar). | |